liang-ma/BlackScholes_MonteCarlo/README.md

 ## Getting Started

 The repository contains two directories, "blackEuro" and "blackAsian", implementing the European option and the Asian option respectively.
 They are written using C++, rather than OpenCL, because there is no workgroup-level memory that is worth sharing.
 All Monte Carlo simulations are independent.
-In this implementation, since the complexity of the random number generation process is simpler than the complexity of the Monte Carlo simulation step, 1 random number generator feed NUM_SIMS simulation groups each by utilizing BRAM storing the medium results.
-The iterations over NUM_RNGS are fully unrolled (as if they were executed by an independent work item in a work group) and the iterations over NUM_SIMS are pipelined.
+In this implementation, since the complexity of the random number generation process is simpler than the complexity of the Monte Carlo simulation step, 1 random number generator feeds a group of NUM_SIMS simulations, by utilizing BRAMs storing the intermediate results.
+The iterations over NUM_RNGS are fully unrolled (as if they were executed by an independent work item in a work group) and the iterations over NUM_SIMS and NUM_SIMGROUPS are pipelined.
 These two parameters should be chosen to fully utilize the resources on an FPGA.
-In order to ensure that enough simulations of a given stock are performed, NUM_SIMGROUPS can be then tuned.
+In order to ensure that enough simulations of a given stock are performed, NUM_SIMGROUPS can then be tuned.

-The total number of simulations is $N=NUM\_SIMS \cdot NUM\_RNG \cdot NUM\_SIMGROUPS$ and each parallel simulation group assigned to a given RNG runs NUM_SIMS simulations.
+The total number of simulations is $N=NUM\_SIMS \cdot NUM\_RNG \cdot NUM\_SIMGROUPS$ and each simulation group assigned to a given RNG runs NUM_SIMS simulations.
 The best value for NUM_SIMS can be chosen by maximizing the use of BRAM blocks.
 By default it is 512 (which fills one BRAM block with 512 float values).

 ### File Tree